divio/divio-cloud-docs/reference/configuration-settings-file.rst

 The ``INSTALLED_ADDONS`` lists the addons installed by the addons framework.
 The list is populated automatically:

 * on the Control Panel, when addons are added or removed
-* locally, when the ``divio project develop`` command is run
+* locally, when the ``divio app develop`` command is run

 Items are inserted between the ``<INSTALLED_ADDONS>`` tags.
-If you need to add items to the list manually while developing, add them *outside* the tags, otherwise your changes will be overwritten the next time ``divio project develop`` is run.
+If you need to add items to the list manually while developing, add them *outside* the tags, otherwise your changes will be overwritten the next time ``divio app develop`` is run.

 ..  code-block:: python